raffian/react-cloud/README.md

 ## Messaging-as-a-Service
-Generate real-time events from structured and unstructured sources; create follow-up actions, such as send an email, evict acache item, etc., when those events occur.
+Generate real-time events from structured and unstructured sources; create follow-up actions, such as sending an email, evicting cache items, etc., when those events occur.
 Completely configurable from console, no programmatic overhead required.

 #### Define an Event
-Source an event from anywhere; example below demonstrates event sourcing using a simple database poller.
-Messenger will query the table indefinitely, converting each row into an event.
+Source an event from anywhere; example below generates events from an Oracle database using a simple poller.
+The system queries/polls the table indefinitely, converting each row into an event, then sleeps until the next poll.
 <p>
 <a href="http://www.nextideapartners.com/site/images/git/new-event.png"><img src="http://www.nextideapartners.com/site/images/git/new-event.png" /></a>
 <p>